Types of Game Testing: A Complete Guide for 2025Types of Game Testing: A Complete Guide for 2025

 The Core Pillars of Modern Game QA

-1. Functional & Regression Testing
+1. Functional, Regression & Exploratory Testing

 This is where it all begins.
 Functional testing ensures that features behave exactly as designed, from character movement and inventory logic to menu navigation and mission triggers.
 Every input, output, and game state transition is verified.

-2. Performance & Compatibility Testing
+2. Performance, Compatibility, & Localization Testing

 Even the most engaging gameplay will fall flat if performance stutters or the game can’t run on common hardware.
 This pillar of QA focuses on frame rate stability, memory usage, load times, and more.
 On mobile, it includes evaluating battery drain and responsiveness on lower-end devices.